tstromberg/goose/README.md

 ## Known Issues

-- Blocking logic isn't 100% accurate (we're working on it)
+- Blocking logic isn't 100% accurate - issues welcome!
 - The goose may not stop honking until you review your PRs
 - Visual notifications won't work on macOS until we sign the binary
 - Linux, BSD, and Windows support is implemented but untested